kristopolous/EvDa/README.md

 You can build large scale modular dynamic asynchronous applications without having to worry about cascading consequences or having business logic changes require editing multiple files.

-This library gives this all to you in under 900 bytes.
+This library gives all this to you in under 890 bytes.

 Underscore.js is required.